alyow/newb-x-mcbe/README.md

-# Newb X Legacy
+# Newb Reimagined

-**Newb X Legacy** is a RenderDragon successor to the legacy GLSL shader, [Newb Shader](https://github.com/devendrn/newb-shader-mcbe).
-It is an enhanced vanilla shader that focuses on being lightweight and having soft aesthetics.
+**Newb Reimagined** is a Custom RenderDragon Shader with a fantasy theme without losing the vanilla minecraft feel, This is a variant of the [Newb X Legacy](https://github.com/devendrn/newb-x-mcbe).
+This shader has features like soft lighting, better clouds, clear water and more colorful auroras!
 It supports Minecraft Bedrock 1.21+ (Windows/Android/iOS).

 > [!WARNING]
 > This is an experimental repository, breaking changes are made often.